Cresyl Violet Acetate 2.5%, Aqueous

 APPLICATION:

-Newcomer Supply Cresyl Violet Acetate 2.5%, Aqueous is a metachromatic basic dye for the demonstration of Nissl substance and nuclei in nerve tissue.
+Newcomer Supply Cresyl Violet Acetate 2.5%, Aqueous is a metachromatic basic dye stock solution for the demonstration of Nissl substance and nuclei in nerve tissue.
 As a working solution, Cresyl Violet Acetate can be utilized in the Luxol Fast Blue (LFB) procedure or used solely as a stand-alone nerve tissue stain.

 Cresyl Violet Acetate is also known as Cresyl Violet, Cresyl Fast Violet Acetate and Cresyl Echt Violet Acetate.
 Due to characteristics of the dye, the actual percentage of dye concentration in Cresyl Violet powder may vary between lots.
 The minimum acceptable dye content for Cresyl Violet certification is noted as 65%.